chbatey/chbatey.github.io/about.md

 title: About
 ---

+Over the last 15 years I've worked as a software engineer, a consultant, and delivered training.
-I am a software engineer working remotely.
-I am employed by Lightbend where I work on building the [Akka toolkit](https://akka.io/).
+I am currently employed by Lightbend where I work on building the [Akka toolkit](https://akka.io/).

 I've built systems with a range of technologies such as: